-The carrying value of our investment portfolio as of December 31, 2015 and 2014 was \$559 million and \$337 million, respectively, of which 100% was invested in fixed maturity securities.
+The carrying value of our investment portfolio as of December 31, 2016 and 2015 was \$629 million and \$559 million, respectively, of which 100% was invested in fixed maturity securities.
 The primary market risk to our investment portfolio is interest rate risk associated with investments in fixed maturity securities.
 We mitigate the market risk associated with our fixed maturity securities portfolio by matching the duration of our fixed maturity securities with the expected duration of the liabilities that those securities are intended to support.

-At December 31, 2015, the duration of our fixed income portfolio, including cash and cash equivalents, was 0.83 years, which means that an instantaneous parallel shift (movement up or down) in the yield curve of 100 basis points would result in a change of 0.83% in fair value of our fixed income portfolio.
-Excluding cash, our fixed income portfolio duration was 1.67 years, which means that an instantaneous parallel shift (movement up or down) in the yield curve of 100 basis points would result in a change of 1.67% in fair value of our fixed income portfolio.
+As of December 31, 2016, the duration of our fixed income portfolio, including cash and cash equivalents, was 0.56 years, which means that an instantaneous parallel shift (movement up or down) in the yield curve of 100 basis points would result in a change of 0.56% in fair value of our fixed income portfolio.
+Excluding cash, our fixed income portfolio duration was 1.02 years, which means that an instantaneous parallel shift (movement up or down) in the yield curve of 100 basis points that an instantaneous parallel shift (movement up or down) in the yield curve of 100 basis points would result in a change of 1.02% in fair value of our fixed income portfolio.